 The Legal Ombudsman can help you if we are unable to resolve your complaint ourselves.
 They will look at your complaint independently and it will not affect how we handle your case.

 Before accepting a complaint for investigation, the Legal Ombudsman will check that you have tried to resolve your complaint with us first.
-If you have, then you must take your complaint to the Legal Ombudsman within six months of receiving a final response to your complaint and no more than six years from the date of act/omission, or three years from when you should reasonably have known there was cause for complaint.
+If you have, then you must take your complaint to the Legal Ombudsman within six months of receiving a final response to your complaint and no more than one year from the date of act/omission, or one year from when you should reasonably have known there was cause for complaint.

 If you would like more information about the Legal Ombudsman, please contact them:

 The Solicitors Regulation Authority

 The Solicitors Regulation Authority can help you if you are concerned about our behaviour, for example because you are concerned about dishonesty, taking or losing your money or treating you unfairly because of your age, a disability or other characteristic.

 You can raise your concerns with the Solicitors Regulation Authority.